-Advanced, Accelerated and Honors Courses in Mathematics for High School Credit
+Accelerated and Honors Courses in Mathematics for High School Credit

-Some students will take advanced, accelerated and honors math courses in middle school.
+Some students will take accelerated and honors math courses in middle school.
 These are rigorous courses that not only lead to a math unit of credit being recorded on the high school transcript after the 8th grade year, but also provide the opportunity to take rigorous math courses throughout high school.

-Advanced and Accelerated Courses in Mathematics
+Accelerated Courses in Mathematics

-Class of 2030 students may begin this rigorous math curriculum in the 6th grade.
-The rigorous advanced math curriculum will transition one grade level each year.
+Class of 2025 students may begin this rigorous math curriculum in the 6th grade, beginning in the 2018-2019 school year.
+The rigorous accelerated math curriculum will transition one grade level each year.